 Bootstrap businesses will need PR and Marketing at some point.
-How do you know when to start marketing, what are the average ranges of costs, and advice from fellow Bootstrappers?
+How do you know when to start marketing, average cost ranges, and what's the advice from fellow Bootstrappers?

-General Advice 1.
-Identify where you are in your company's cycle.
+1. Identify where you are in your company's cycle.
 As a startup, you should focus on selling your product and getting customer input.
 To save money, barter for services or do them yourself as best you can.
-You wouldn't want to spend money in this area before you really develop your customer base.
+You wouldn't want to spend too much in this area before you really develop your customer base.

 2. Ask for referrals from Bootstrappers or successful firms in your industry.
 Make sure the professionals that you hire understand and work in your industry.
 You don't want to be their ginnea pig or teach them about your business when they should be the experts.